ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureHoldingFigure8.rst

 IProcedureHoldingFigure8
 ========================

-.. py:class:: IProcedureHoldingFigure8
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureHoldingFigure8

    object

    Interface used to access the options for a holding figure 8 procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureHoldingFigure8

 Overview
 --------